Cultured Guru Logo

 hand reaching in to take the top slice of tempeh off a stack of tempeh.

-Why Tempeh is FANTASTIC for Gut Health
+Why Tempeh is Great for Gut Health

-Tempeh is great for people transitioning to a more plant-based diet for the first time.
+Tempeh is great for people who want to eat more beans.
 Shifting the diet to more beans and legumes as protein sources can sometimes cause bloating and gas initially.
 However, these side effects are significantly less likely with tempeh since it is fermented.
-The Rhizopus fungi that ferment the legumes into tempeh also make nutrients and vitamins from the legumes more readily available.
-Things get even healthier when you can use sprouted legumes to make tempeh!
-I love using sprouted lentils.

-Making Tempeh at Home
+How to Make Tempeh at Home

 hand reaching in to take a slice of tempeh from a plate.

-The cooked legumes have to be more on the dry side, and the material the tempeh is wrapped in has to be breathable (either with holes or made from a porous material).
-The breathable material provides oxygen to the aerobic fungi, and in tandem with dryness prevents anaerobic spoilage microorganisms, like Bacillus spp. and Clostridium spp.
-These are the worst contaminant that we need to worry about with tempeh.
+The breathable material provides oxygen to the aerobic fungi and, in tandem with dryness, prevents anaerobic spoilage microorganisms, like Bacillus spp. and Clostridium spp.
+These are the worst contaminants that we need to worry about with tempeh.
 These contaminants usually result from too much heat and too much moisture.
-You’ll know if the tempeh hasn’t fermented properly when you smell it.
-It’s very hard to miss.

 close up of the edges of our home made tempeh.